Michaelpalacce/Server/UPDATELOG.md

 - Users are now stored separately

 11.1.0
-- Improved loading to have directories loaded first and then files
+- Improved loading to have directories loaded rfirst and then files
 - Updated readme

 11.0.0